-Due to its improved brightness, superior photostability, and extremely rapid maturation rate, the mCherry monomeric red fluorescent protein is becoming the red fluorescent protein of choice for monitoring physiological processes and detecting transgenic expression.
-This affinity-purified rat monoclonal antibody can be used to detect native and denatured forms of mCherry or mCherry fusion proteins in western blot analysis, immunoprecipitation, immunocytochemistry, and flow cytometry applications.
+mCherry is a fluorescent protein derived from Discosoma sp.
+Mushroom corals.
+Due to its improved brightness, superior photostability, and extremely rapid maturation rate the mCherry monomeric red fluorescent protein is one of the fluorescent proteins of choice for monitoring physiological processes and detecting transgenic expression.
+Our antibodies for mCherry can be used to detect native and denatured forms of mCherry or mCherry fusion proteins in various applications.

 IHC using an anti-mCherry antibody (fluorescent and stained image).
 Intestinal tissue from a transgenic mouse expressing mCherry in all tissues.
 Panel A) Fluorescent image detecting mCherry expression and Panel B) HRP-stained image.
 Following isolation and fixation in 4% paraformaldehyde, mCherry rat monoclonal antibody (Cat.
 No. M11217) was used at a 1:15,000 dilution.
 The ImmPRESS™ Anti-Rat Ig (peroxidase) Polymer Detection Kit (Vector Laboratories) was used according to manufacturer’s instructions; sections were incubated in peroxidase substrate solution until the desired stain intensity developed.